 In addition to issuing a judgment in the Grange’s favor on its intellectual property claims, the Court awarded actual damages in the form of Defendants’ total gross revenues from dues and loan payments.
 Further, Judge Shubb held that this case “can certainly be considered ‘exceptional’ [pursuant to Lanham Act § 35(a), 15 U.S.C. § 1117(a), and Cal.
 Civ.
 Code § 3294] given the intentional nature of defendants’ use of California State Grange property,” and awarded additional relief in the form of attorneys’ fees and costs, treble and punitive damages.

-The parties will proceed with trial, currently scheduled to begin in late October, to determine the amount of damages to which the Grange is entitled.
-The Grange is represented by Jim Bikoff, Bruce McDonald, Holly Lance and Darlene Tzou.
+The parties will proceed with trial, currently scheduled to begin in late October, to determine the number of damages to which the Grange is entitled.
+The Grange is represented by Jim Bikoff, Bruce McDonald, Holly Lance, and Darlene Tzou.